Cesar-velasquez117/MIP_Proyect/README.md

 # MIP Proyect
-Assignment for the asignature Image Processing
+Assignment for the asignature Introducto to Image Processing

 ## Dependencies
 To run this app correctly you will need to have python installed.